 Once you have responded to CS once, when you look at your ticket, you'll have to scroll down to see the latest reply from CS.
 Also note the date and time stamps of the replies that will help you see what happened when.

 It's a bit confusing, but scroll down a little way, to see the most recent reply from CS, then further down to see the earlier replies back and forth between you and CS.

-Just remember, if you do not reply within 7 days of CS, they will automatically close the ticket. _________________ As sexy and suave as Sean Connery.
-CS told me so!
+Just remember, if you do not reply within 7 days of CS, they will automatically close the ticket. _________________ Liberal Playbook - Don't lecture me about facts, I know how things are

 You cannot post new topics in this forum You cannot reply to topics in this forum You cannot edit your posts in this forum You cannot delete your posts in this forum You cannot vote in polls in this forum